 Code Examples for AutoGen and AutoGen Studio

 To illustrate how AutoGen and AutoGen Studio can be used with both OpenAI and open-source models, let’s delve into some practical examples.
-These examples will demonstrate how to create, manage, and deploy AI agents using these tools.
+These examples will demonstrate how to create, manage, and deploy ai agents using these tools.

 1. Using AutoGen with OpenAI Models